Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Predictive Uncertainty in NLG

 \subsection{New Uncertainty Measures in NLG based on the Zero-One Score}

-We propose to measure predictive uncertainty in NLG using measures based on the zero-one score instead of the logarithmic score.
-Although it has been considered in the standard classification setting \citep{Hofman:24, Kotelevskii:24}, to the best of our knowledge, the zero-one score has not yet been considered as a proper scoring rule for deriving uncertainty measures in NLG.
-The zero-one score considers the predictive distribution for the most likely output sequence:
+In principle, any proper scoring rule may be used to derive viable uncertainty measures \citep{Kotelevskii:24, Hofman:24}.
+Thus, we explore measuring predictive uncertainty based on the zero-one score instead of the logarithmic score.
+Although it has been considered in the standard classification setting, to the best of our knowledge, the zero-one score has not yet been considered as a proper scoring rule for deriving uncertainty measures in NLG.
+The zero-one score only considers the predictive distribution for the \textit{most likely output sequence}:

-Substituting the zero-one score into Eq.~\eqref{eq:porper_scoring_rules} results in the total uncertainty being the expected confidence of the given language model about the most likely output sequences generated by every possible language model according to their posterior probability $p(\tilde\Bw \mid \cD)$:
+Here, $\mathbbm{1}\{\cdot\}$ denotes the indicator function, taking value $1$ if its argument is true and $0$ otherwise.
+Substituting the zero-one score into Eq.~\eqref{eq:porper_scoring_rules} results in the total uncertainty being the expected confidence that the given model assigns to the most likely output sequences of models across the entire posterior $p(\tilde\Bw \mid \cD)$ (see Apx.~\ref{apx:sec:uq-zero-one-score} for details):